numberscope/frontscope/doc/visualizer-in-depth.md

 which runs asynchronously, meaning that the browser will not be blocked while this function completes.
 This facility is not a part of p5.js, but a part of the P5Visualizer design.
-The `presketch()` method is called by the framework with one argument, representing the size of the canvas to be created as a ViewSize object with number fields `width` and `height`.
+The `presketch()` method is called by the framework with two boolean arguments: the first specifies whether the sequence has changed since the last `presketch()`, and the second specifies whether the size has changed.
+(Both arguments are true for initialization.)
+You can obtain the size of the canvas to be created via the `this.size` property, a ViewSize object with number fields `width` and `height`.

-If you implement `presketch()`, begin by calling `await super.presketch(size)`, which will initialize the sequence that the visualizer is viewing.
+If you implement `presketch()`, begin by calling `await super.presketch(seqChanged, sizeChanged)`, which will initialize the sequence that the visualizer is viewing.
 After this call, you have access to the values of the sequence, so you can do sequence-dependent initialization here.
 It is OK to set up internal data variables in this method.
 For example, this is a good place to populate an array with time-consuming precomputed values you will use repeatedly during the sketch.
 However, in `presketch()` you still have no access to the p5 canvas or the `this.sketch` object.

 Note also that `presketch()` is called when there is a new visualizer, when the sequence changes, when the canvas size changes, and when you reload the